39 Fun Things to Do In Leavenworth (Complete Guide!)

 • An etched stein glass from Munchen Haus

 We hope that you have enjoyed this guide to Leavenworth!
-It’s one of our favorite weekend destinations from Seattle.
-Even after visiting Leavenworth dozens of times, we always find something new to do.
+Leavenworth is one of our favorite weekend destinations from Seattle.
+Even after visiting dozens of times, we always find something new to do in this beautiful Bavarian Village.
 We highly recommend that you check out the Nutcracker Museum, the Reindeer Farm, and the new Leavenworth Adventure Park.

 pinterest pin for leavenworth